MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/change-setting.md

 # Change a setting in the Dynamics 365 Guides version 7.0 HoloLens app

 If you're using Dynamics 365 Guides version 7.0, you can use touch to change a setting in the HoloLens app.
+The **Settings** screen has two settings:

+- Narration
+- Telemetry

+Preferences – User preferences for narration and telemetry

+Help- Links to tutorial videos and documentation

+Links- Policy and License links

+About- Software Information

 1. Look at the palm of your hand to open the Main menu, and then select the **Settings** button.